ipdata/java/README.md

 #### Single Field Selection
-If you're interested in only one field from the model capturing an IP address information, The service interface exposes some a method on each available field:
+If you're interested in only one field from the model capturing an IP address information, The service interface exposes a method on each available field:

 ```java
 boolean isEu = ipdataService.isEu("1.1.1.1");